IU School of Social Work is headquartered on the IUPUI campus with locations on 8 IU Campuses. The school also has the Department of Labor Studies

 Students who elect to practice in the health arena, apply the knowledge and skills of advanced social work practice to build and work effectively with multi-disciplinary teams that include physicians, nurses, dentists, psychiatrists and other health care professionals.
 Students learn the medical terminology to conduct bio-psycho-social assessments based on myriad disease entities and patient dynamics.
 As social workers, they understand how healthcare is financed in the United States, analyze how financial resources for healthcare affect individual patient care, and advocate for change that improves access for all individuals regardless of race, ethnicity, gender, age, sexual orientation, gender identity or other factors.

-Students in this concentration assess mental health and addictions issues from person-in-environment, consumer focused, strengths-based, recovery-oriented, and other relevant perspectives.
+Students in this practice area assess mental health and addictions issues from person-in-environment, consumer focused, strengths-based, recovery-oriented, and other relevant perspectives.
 Competence in formulating intervention, prevention, or support and maintenance plans collaboratively with clients.
 Students gain preparation to serve as case managers, counselors, clinicians, and advocates for and with mental health and addictions consumers.
 Also, they are able to seek, discover, and evaluate relevant research studies and apply findings in evidence-based social work practice.
 Within the context of their practice, they conduct empirical evaluations of the effectiveness of interventions and services.